ShaunaGordon/continue-config/rules/worldbuilding.md

 - Catfolk are as diverse as regular felines, so their cultural influences would be based on the type they're modeled after.
 For example, a pride of equatorial plains-dwelling lionfolk might take inspiration from indigenous and historical peoples of central Africa.
 - Halflings, gnomes, pixies, brownies, and other such groups can be collectively referred to as "Smallfolk," though the specific groups within remain.
 - Dragonborn are a bit more humanoid than standard D&D, and are more like humans with certain draconic features.
 Typically, they are mountain and island cultures, so we'll use Polynesian influences for them, particularly Maori.
+- Dark elves (Drow in D&D) are cave-adapted cultures.

 ### Geography